 The absolute fastest and easiest way to travel within Cinque Terre National Park is by train.
 It only takes about five minutes to get to each town and the train station is centrally located, only a short walking distance to the town center.
 If you have a car, park at the station in Levanto (northwest) or La Spezia (southeast).

 Make sure you get the “Treno” passes which allow for unlimited train rides until midnight.
+Make sure to stamp your ticket before you get on the train!
 Prices are:

 - “Cinque Terre Treno MS” Adult €12.00